 Ideally, children raised under the style of authoritative parenting will be responsible, self-monitoring and self-confident.
 They will be able to make decisions about right and wrong based on a solid foundation of ethical instruction and discussion, and not just based on a list of do's and don'ts.
 When a child does stray outside the lines of acceptable behavior, he or she will understand the consequences of doing so.
 Authoritative parents don't rely on doling out punishment as a means of correcting behavior, but rather prefer to use positive reinforcement and encouragement when the child is behaving appropriately.

 This style probably presents the most difficult balance to achieve, but Baumrind presented it as the best of the three styles she identified.
 Upon hearing this, permissive parents would probably let it slide, while authoritarian parents would send her to her room with a scolding.

 The concepts behind the parenting style of active parenting are based upon the mid-20th-century research of social psychologists Alfred Adler and Rudolf Dreikurs.
+This was expanded by parenting expert Dr. Michael Popkin in 1983 with the introduction of the world’s first video-based parenting program, Active Parenting(TM), in which the term “active parenting” was introduced to a wider audience.
 In its contemporary form, active parenting involves a continuing quest on the part of the parents to improve their parenting skills and stay abreast of new developments in child psychology and teaching methods.